Hyperbolas and Ellipses - Pre-Calculus

 Answer

-Group the terms together and terms together.
+Group the and terms together.

 Divide both sides by .

-The center of the hyperbola is .
+The center of the ellipse is .
+Since , the major axis of this ellipse is horizontal.

 ← Didn't Know|Knew It →